+For Audit Services purposes, the Chief Auditor's Office identified the universe of auditable activities primarily as those activities conducted to address the strategies funded by the General Appropriations Act.
 We also identified auditable activities to include all fees collected and all contracts entered into by the agency.
-Each of the fees and contracts included in the assessment was ranked using specific elements of risk related to that category, again including fraud risk as appropriate.
+Each of the fees and contracts included in the assessment was ranked using specific elements of risk related to that category.
 The high risk fees and contracts identified were selected as areas for audit projects.
 These projects were then prioritized to determine which fees and contracts should be included in the proposed audit plan.